AED – Defibrillator Information, Tips, & Advice

 • Regular machine maintenance as per manufacturer

-All AEDs use visual and voice prompts to easily guide you through a rescue.
-They all operate similarly.
+• All AEDs use voice prompts to easily guide the user through a rescue.
 Once you’re trained and certified in the use of an AED, you may use any model, anywhere.

-All new AED s use biphasic waveforms to deliver life-saving therapy.
-It’s an industry standard.
+• All AEDs use biphasic waveforms to deliver life-saving therapy – It’s an industry standard that is present in every device.

-All new AEDs perform electronic self-tests.
-They test their own circuitry and batteries regularly.
-The AED itself will let you know if it’s ready-to-use with a visual and/or audible indicator.
+• All AEDs perform electronic self-tests – They test their own circuitry and batteries regularly.
+If the batteries are low the device will chirp much like a smoke detector.
+The AED will let you know if it’s ready-to-use with a visual and/or audible indicator.
+Some models are more automated than others.

-Different AED models come equipped with different accessories.
-When comparing prices, understand what is included in the purchase of the device.
-For example, all AED s come complete with the device itself, electrode pads, and batteries.
+AED Accessories – Different models come equipped with different accessories so when comparing prices, understand what is included in the purchase of the device.
+For example, all AEDs come complete with the device itself, electrode pads, and batteries.
 Some come supplied with an extra set of electrodes, a rescue kit, or even a carrying case.
+Additional accessories you may want to purchase might include a spare battery, wall signs, and possibly a wall cabinet to prevent theft.

 Example of an AED Procedure